EutechCybernetic/lucy-pro-documentation/ui.md

 ### Navigate to Url
 Specify a url to navigate to.
 This url can be relative or absolute.
-You can also use [iviva Expression](ice) here including parameters like code/baseurl to get the base url of the current iviva installation.
+You can also use [iviva Expression](ice) here including parameters like `baseurl` to get the base url of the current iviva installation.

 {% hint type="note" %}
-    If you want to navigate to a page within iviva, your url should be of the from: code/#{baseurl}/Apps/AppName/viewname {% endhint %}
+    If you want to navigate to a page within iviva, your url should be of the from: `#{baseurl}/Apps/AppName/viewname` {% endhint %}

 ### Notify